apache/avro/doc/content/en/docs/++version++/IDL Language/_index.md

 ```java
 void logMessage(string message);
 ```
-If you have previously defined an error type within the same protocol, you may declare that a message can throw this error using the syntax:
+If you have defined or imported an error type within the same protocol, you may declare that a message can throw this error using the syntax:
 ```java
 void goKaboom() throws Kaboom;
 ```